 DHSS is responsible for enforcing the laws and regulations governing bottled water.
-The DHSS's Epidemiological, Environmental and Occupational Health Services Division, Consumer and Environmental Health Services, Food and Drug Safety Program (FDSP) administers the Bottled Water Project.
+The DHSS's Consumer, Environmental and Occupational Health Service, Food and Drug Safety Program (FDSP) in the Division of Epidemiology, Environmental and Occupational Health Services administers the Bottled Water Project.